rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 You should absolutely take all essential steps.

+## Keep your client machine secure (essential)

+Your client machine is the device from which you connect to your Rocketpool node.
+If you run your Rocketpool node by physically logging into it (as in it has a keyboard and screen that you use to interact withit) then this section is not relevant for you.

+If your client machine is compromised and you use it to log into your Rocketpool node, then most security measures will only protect you very little.
+Make sure that your client machine is as secure as it can be, some suggestions to do this include (but are definitely not limited to):

+- Don't use your client machine for risky activities (think downloading files from dodgy websites)
+- Keep your client machine updated with security patches
+- Consider malware and antivirus protection measures
+- Consider a dedicated machine as your 'crypto client'

+There is no definitive guide to keeping your client machine secure, but being aware that it is a factor in your security is a good first step.

 ## Secure your SSH access (essential)

 Regardless of whether your node is physically next to you or in a datacenter, it is likely that either 1) you access it through SSH or 2) SSH is enabled even if you do not use it.